nodejs/Release/GOVERNANCE.md

 There is no specific set of requirements or qualifications for WG membership beyond these rules.

-The WG may add additional members to the WG by consensus(defined as no objections, more than 50% of the members participating in the discussion, and all those participating in the discussion agreeing).
+The WG may add additional members to the WG by consensus (defined as no objections, more than 50% of the members participating in the discussion, and all those participating in the discussion agreeing).

 A WG member may be removed from the WG by voluntary resignation, or by unanimous consensus of all other WG members.
-If a member is removed from the WG then they are also removed from all WG teams (including the Releasers team).
+If a member is removed from the WG, then they are also removed from all WG teams (including the Releasers team).

 Changes to WG membership should be posted in the agenda, and may be